System Design Space

 Federated Computational Governance

-How to combine domain autonomy with shared standards for security, quality, and compliance.
+How to combine domain autonomy with shared rules for security, quality, and compliance.

-Key insight: Governance must be embedded into platform workflows as code and automated checks, otherwise it becomes a manual bottleneck.
+Key takeaway: Governance must be embedded into the platform as executable policies and automated checks; otherwise it becomes a manual bottleneck.

 Chapter 7